dimo414/bkt/README.md

 See [this discussion](https://github.com/dimo414/bkt/discussions/29) for a more complete example of using `bkt` with `fzf`, including warming the commands before the user starts navigating the selector.

-Note: one downside to using `bkt` is, currently, `bkt` doesn't [stream](https://github.com/junegunn/fzf/pull/2215) the backing process' output.
-This means when `bkt` has a cache miss the preview will be absent until the process completes, even if partial output could be displayed sooner.

 ### Using `bkt` only if installed